JinLeeGG/BRS/README.md

 - Integration with crawler when data is not available

 ### crawler.py
-- Selenium-based web scraping of Yes24 bookstore
+- Selenium-based web scraping of Kyobo bookstore
 - BeautifulSoup for HTML parsing
 - Image downloading and local storage
 - Data sanitization and MongoDB insertion